-meaning of big events at home and abroad, you need the Militant.
-Try it for six months.
-Send your name and

-Book Service address and \$1.

-Rare and out-of-print pooks and pamphlets.
-If not eadily available, we will The Militant 116 University P1.
-New York 3, N.Y.

-earch for them.
-We can also upply you with any current book that socialists put on Enclosed is \$1 for a six- months trial subscription.

-heir "must" list.
-Our speciality: the works f Marx, Engels, Lenin and Name

-rotsky.
+To keep up with the real the Militant.
+Try it for six address and \$1.
+The Militant Rare and out-of-print 116 University P1. books and pamphlets.
+If not New York 3, N.Y. readily available, we will search for them.
+We can also Enclosed is \$1 for a sixsupply you with any current months trial subscription. book that socialists put on Name Our speciality: the works of Marx, Engels, Lenin and Street Trotsky.
 Catalog sent on request.
-Street

-PIONEER PUBLISHERS City Zone

-Zone

-To keep up with the real

-lets us down is in ignoring the

-Advertisement

-116 University Place

-New York 3, N.Y.
+City PIONEER PUBLISHERS 116 University Place New York 3, N.Y.
+State Advertisement Series by Trotsky Written in the tense days struggle today.

-Trotsky.